ilmar2021/english_v2/README.md

 - **Title**: What is a Digital Nomad?
 - **Content**: Add a brief explanation about digital nomads - people who work remotely and travel.
-- **Design Tips**: Use a large, engaging image showing a person working remotely in an attractive location.
-Place the text in a clear, readable font over or beside the image.

 ### 2: Advantages